Senior Consultant, Academic and Program Strategy

 About the Position

-This particular opportunity is in the Strategic Advising practice within Bellwether.
-More specifically, this senior consultant would work directly on projects related to Academic and Program Strategy (APS), a body of focused work within the larger Strategic Advising practice, and led by Academic Strategy Senior Advisers Bill Durbin and Tresha Ward.
-Our APS team partners with schools and networks to deepen and expand programmatic impact by developing and implementing data-driven, actionable plans that focus teams on the priorities most critical to student success.
-We do this by helping school, network, and district leaders do three things:
+The Senior Consultant will work directly on projects related to Academic and Program Strategy (APS), a body of focused work within the larger Strategic Advising practice, and led by Tresha Ward, Partner.
+Our APS team works with schools and networks to deepen and expand programmatic impact by developing and implementing data-driven, actionable plans that focus teams on the priorities most critical to student success.

 In that context, the Senior Consultant’s primary responsibilities and duties will be:

-- Partner with clients and senior Bellwether team members to develop high-impact academic and program strategies, and implementation plans in response to real-world, time-sensitive challenges brought forward by the client;
+- Partner with clients and senior Bellwether team members to develop high-impact academic and program strategies, and implementation plans in response to real-world, time-sensitive challenges brought forward by the school/network/district clients through an antiracist, diverse, equitable, and inclusive lens;

-- Develop work plans and execute against these plans with independence and a high degree of ownership;
+- Develop and execute work plans with independence and a high degree of ownership;

-- Perform quantitative and qualitative analysis on core strategic issues for clients; synthesize insights and eventually oversee and manage more junior staff members who perform research and analytical functions;
+- Perform quantitative and qualitative analyses of core strategic issues for school/network/district clients; synthesize insights and eventually oversee and manage more junior staff members who perform research and analytical functions;

-- Identify key data sources, and gather data through interviews and secondary research;
+- Identify key data sources and gather data through interviews, academic program artifacts, and secondary research;

-- Manage client meetings with independence, including strong meeting preparation and follow-up;
+- Plan and manage client meetings with independence, including strong meeting preparation and follow-up;

-- Serve as a thought partner, leveraging internal and external networks, to engage in team problem solving, share evolving business trends and best practices, and contribute to knowledge creation initiatives; and
+- Serve as a thought partner, leveraging internal and external networks, to engage in team problem-solving, share evolving instructional trends and best practices, and contribute to knowledge creation initiatives; and

 - Write and deliver high-impact presentations, strategic plans, and research briefs.